 We worked to secure his coverage through the NJPLIGA state fund, arranged transportation so he could get to his medical appointments, and fought tirelessly for the money he deserved.
 We recovered $450,000 for him.

-Our client’s family contacted us hours after the accident that left him in a medically-induced coma.
+Our client’s family contacted us hours after the accident that left him in a medically induced coma with a skull fracture.
 The driver claimed our client “came out of nowhere” and “darted” into the street.

 When our law firm began investigating the accident, however, the initial accident report fell apart.
 Our client was 70 years old and recovering from a recent hip-replacement surgery.
 There was no way he would dart into traffic.
 The driver had plenty of time to brake and avoid him.